The Free Microsoft Forms Alternative

 • Use branching logic right now

-• Collect file uploads to OneDrive
+• Collect internal file uploads to OneDrive

 • Create quick internal surveys with minimal setup